 Further to the east and south and separated from the main ranch by about six miles, one enters the Birch Creek valley.
-This unit – known as the “NL” - boasts a pair of parallel lakes which were created to store irrigation water for the pivots and the irrigated acreage below.
+This unit – known by the brand of its original homesteaders as the “NL” - boasts a reservoir created to store irrigation water for the pivots below.
 This unit extends into the Sand Creek drainage further to the east.
 Perhaps not quite as scenic as upper Eagle Creek, the NL is a productive part of the ranch and would represent a significant ranch in its own right were it not a part of the IX.

 State Lease 39,054

 The leased acreage is primarily rangeland so the following breakdown is of the deeded acreage only:

 Pivot Irrigated 1,083

 Flood Irrigated 3,299

 Native Rangeland 48,738